holehouse-lab/supportingdata/2022/mamrak_2022/readme.md

 ## Reproducing analyses & figures:

-Parts of the bioinformatic analyses in this manuscript were carried out using the notebooks in `/code` with Python (version 3.7).
+Parts of the bioinformatic analyses in this manuscript were carried out using the notebooks in `/code` with Python (version 3.7 or 3.8).
 To reproduce these analyses and figures download this entire repository, and open the Jupyter Notebook `compute_idr_params.ipynb`.

 The code should run directly assuming the required packages are included.
+For a more detailed discussion of setting up a working conda environment see `code/readme.md`.

 ### Software requirements: